13 Best Restaurants in Old Québec City

 Published on January 12, 2023

 The area inside the walls of Old Québec is Québec City’s most famous neighbourhood and a constant favourite among locals and visitors.
-From traditional Québec fare to European‑style bistros to boreal cuisine, there’s a restaurant with just the experience you’re looking for.
+From traditional Québec fare to European‑style bistros to boreal cuisine and fine dining cuisine, there’s a restaurant with just the experience you’re looking for.
 So pull up a chair and savour the warmth and charm of this unique historic district.

 • 1